jjvanzon/Circular-Language-Spec/spec/inheritance/deeper-specialization.md

 ![](images/4.%20Deeper%20Specialization.022.png)

 Not all sub-objects are represented inside the __Deeper Specializations__ structure.
 Only as soon as a member gets specialized in a way that requires the __Deeper Specializations__ structure, the member gets a representation inside the __Deeper Specializations__ object.
-The exact implementation however, will depend on what offers best performance and efficiency.
+The exact implementation however, might depend on what offers best performance and efficiency.